 1. Software Updates

 Keep your software updated manually or automatically (if this option exists) at all times.
-Managed hosting is also a great way to ensure that your software stays up-to-date and less open to attacks.
+Managed hosting is also a great way to ensure that your software stays up-to-date and is less open to attacks.
 If you’re using WordPress, check for the update icon in the top left corner next to your site name.

 2. Extra Website Security Software

 Netsparker is a good tool for testing SQL injection and XSS, and it offers free and trial editions.
-OpenVAS is an open source security scanner that’s good for testing known vulnerabilities, although it can be difficult to set up.
+OpenVAS is an open-source security scanner that’s good for testing known vulnerabilities, although it can be difficult to set up.

 3. Web Application Firewall (WAF)

 WAFs are important defense tools against common attacks.
 They are designed to inspect incoming traffic and identify and block malicious requests, protecting your website from threats like cross-site scripting (XSS) and SQL injections.